New oral XELJANZ TM, now available in Canada

 THE FACTS: RHEUMATOID ARTHRITIS IN CANADA5

-RA can cause permanent joint damage quickly when it is not treated and
+- RA can cause permanent joint damage quickly when it is not treated and controlled.

-Treating RA early and aggressively can improve the long-term outcome and
+- Treating RA early and aggressively can improve the long-term outcome and significantly reduce damage.

 ABOUT PFIZER CANADA INC.